Afghan Armed Forces: U.S. assistance period (2001–2021)

 After the formation of the Karzai administration in late 2001, the Afghan armed forces were gradually reestablished as part of the Afghan National Security Forces by the United States and its allies.
 Over two decades, 2001–2021, the United States spent an estimated $83 billion on the Afghan military through the Afghanistan Security Forces Fund and an additional $36 billion to support the Afghan government.

-Initially, a new land force, the Afghan National Army (ANA), was created, along with an air arm, the Afghan National Army Air Corps, as part of the army.
-The army later included Commandos and Special Forces.
-The ANA Air Corps later split off to become an independent branch, the Afghan Air Force.
+Initially, a new land force, the Afghan National Army (ANA), was created in 2002, along with an air arm in 2006, the Afghan National Army Air Corps.
+The army later also included Commandos and Special Forces.
+The ANA Air Corps later was renamed as the Afghan Air Force while remaining part of the army.
 Training was managed initially by the U.S. Office of Military Cooperation, followed by other U.S. organizations and then Combined Security Transition Command-Afghanistan, and was finally run by the Resolute Support Mission.